aionnetwork/aion-docs/developers/fundamentals/getting-started.md

 # Getting Started

-This documentation is for
+So you want to build contracts on the Aion network?
+This article lists out each step you should take in order to fully understand the blockchain world, and how to build upon it.

-- Integration People
+Other devs just wanting to use the Open SDKs should [go here](example.com).
+Developers who want to focus on wallet and exchange intergrations, check out the [integrations section](example.com).

-- Making Contracts
+## Understand Blockchain

-Other devs just wanting to integrate the SDKs should [go here](example.com).
+The blockchain world is substantially different from how things work in regular developer land.
+There are lots of nuances and special considerations to keep in mind when creating a blockchain application.
+Therefore it is important to have a solid understanding on _what_ blockchain is, _how_ it's useful, and _how_ it works.

 ## General Workflow